 Once the electoral expenses and electoral donations return forms and supporting documents are sent back to the council they become a public documents and will be placed on the Council’s website and can be inspected by any person for the next seven years.

-Any queries regarding these returns should be directed to the Electoral officer 03 941 8581 or firstname.lastname@example.org.
+Any queries regarding these returns should be directed to the Electoral Officer Jo Daly on 03 941 8581 or firstname.lastname@example.org

 Candidates have campaign expenditure limits and are required to file a return to the electoral officer after the election.

 Section 111 of the Local Electoral Act 2001 (external link)details the maximum amount of electoral expenses.
 The Candidate Information Booklet includes a summary from section 111(1) of the Act of maximum amount of electoral expenses (inclusive of goods and services tax) that a candidate must not exceed.